xavierliancw/iOSDevelopment-Basics-Examination/README.md

 ### Task "submission":
 - [ ] Merge branch "submission" into your project
+- [ ] All functionality that branch "submission" has must still be functional post-merge (meaning, don't lose the work of others)
+- [ ] Pretend the work you're submitting is going straight to the App Store (in the sense that it's finalized and ready for anyone to use) (don't archive, or actually prep the repository for App Store review)
+- [ ] Consider completing task "pepper" before you submit
 - [ ] Submit a pull request to incorporate your work into the "submission" branch
-- [ ] Pretend the work you're submitting is going straight to the App Store (in the sense that it's finalized and ready for anyone to use) (don't archive, or actually prep the repository for App Store review)

 ## Bonus Tasks: